ayush-68789/Medi-Mate/README.md

 <!-- TODO: Verify and add actual frontend scripts from `frontend/package.json` -->

 ### Development Workflow
-1. Ensure both `backend` and `frontend` have their dependencies installed and `.env` files configured.
+1. Ensure `backend` has it's dependencies installed and `.env` files configured.
 2. Start the backend server in development mode.
 3. Start the frontend development server.
 4. Develop features, making changes in either the frontend or backend as needed.
 Changes in development mode will typically hot-reload or auto-restart.